 - Mix In Zucchini.
 Make sure you’ve squeezed the extra liquid out of the zucchini, then add it to the bowl.
 Stir to combine.

 - Add Dry Ingredients.
 Then, add gluten-free flour, cocoa powder, baking soda, salt, and baking powder.
-Stir until almost fully combined, with just a few dry patches of the flour mixture left.
+Stir until almost fully combined, with just a few dry patches left.

 - Mix In Chocolate Chips and stir until just combined.
 Pour the cake batter into the prepared pan and gently smooth out the surface.

-- Bake the cake for 35-40 minutes, or until a toothpick or cake tester inserted in the center comes out clean with just a few moist crumbs (no wet batter).
+- Bake the cake for 35-40 minutes, or until a toothpick inserted in the center comes out clean with just a few moist crumbs (no wet batter).

 - Cool.
-Remove the cake from the oven and place on a wire rack.
-Let the cake cool completely before you frost it.
+Remove the cake from the oven and let the cake cool completely before you frost it.
 (If the cake is even a little bit warm, it will melt the frosting.
 I promise it’s worth the wait!)

 - Beat The Butter.
 Add the softened butter to a large bowl.
 Beat with a hand mixer on low speed for about 2 minutes, until it’s light and fluffy.